Search

 In these days he went out to the mountain to pray, and all night he continued in prayer to God.
 And when day came, he called his disciples and chose from them twelve, whom he named apostles: Simon, whom he named Peter, and Andrew his brother, and James and John, and Philip, and Bartholomew, and Matthew, and Thomas, and James the son of Alphaeus, and Simon who was called the Zealot, and Judas the son of James, and Judas Iscariot, who became a traitor.
 (Luke 6:12–16)

 The fact that our Lord himself only appointed men as apostles reflects the New Testament teaching that our Lord only appoints certain men in his church to be pastors to shepherd the flock.
-Furthermore, it is evident that Christ’s choice of the Twelve—along with Paul’s letters—set the pattern for the church, because throughout all of church history only men were ordained into the pastoral ministry in every church up until around the time of World War II and beyond.
+Furthermore, it is evident that Christ’s choice of the Twelve—along with Paul’s letters—set the pattern for the church, because throughout all of church history only men were ordained into the pastoral ministry in every church up until around the 20th century and beyond.

 Conclusion

-In conclusion, women’s ordination is not a biblical practice, despite the fact that many churches are falling away from biblical truth by accepting it these days.
-The only driving force behind this popular new movement is the unbiblical belief that the church must change in order to conform to society—despite the fact that society is constantly changing and can promote ideas that are against Christianity (see 1 John 5:19 and James 4:4).
+In conclusion, women’s ordination is not a biblical practice, despite the fact that many churches today are falling away from the Bible’s teaching on this by accepting it.
+The primary driving force behind this popular new movement is the unbiblical belief that the church must change in order to conform to society—despite the fact that society is constantly changing and can promote ideas that are against Christianity (see 1 John 5:19 and James 4:4).

 The important thing to remember is that we must interpret our culture based on the Bible’s teachings, not interpret the Bible’s teachings based on our culture.
 Otherwise, we could end up believing in anything, because if one doctrine is deliberately changed in favour of society, it then becomes so much easier to change others.
 The Bible warns us that many people will not care about sound doctrine and will instead believe in anything that suits their own interests: